 Speak their language

 Developers know everything about different error codes.
-If you have very deep understanding of the product, you understand every jargon related to it.
+If you have a very deep understanding of the product, you understand every jargon related to it.
 Most of your users don't.
-Unclear copy can also result in user making a mistake.
+An unclear copy can also result in user making a mistake.
 Use simple language, don't make the user feel stupid.

 Whatever you write, cut it in half.
 Rule of thumb is shorter the better.
 Writing short, not confusing texts are not easy, but when you will bore your user with long texts he will leave.
 Make your text easily scannable, so users know what to read.